ThinkDataEd/curriculum/docs/unit1/lesson4.md

 `View(cdc)`

     100. What part of the data cycle does the artifact represent (posing a statistical investigative question, consider data, analyze data, interpret data)?
 Why do we think that?
+    <span style="color:grey">***Answers will vary.***</span>

     100. What questions or wonderings do we have about the artifact?
     <span style="color:grey">***Students should begin developing statistical habits of mind.
 They should be interrogating the data by asking questions such as:
     Who is the data about?
 What was the purpose of collecting the data?
-What was the survey question asked to collect the data?
-How were the variables measured?***</span>
+What was the survey question asked to collect the data?***</span>

 11. Artifact 2: Article headline *People Who Order Coffee Black Are More Likely To Be Psychopaths* found at: [https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f](https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f "https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f")

     100. What part of the data cycle does the artifact represent (posing a statistical investigative question, consider data, analyze data, interpret data)?
 Why do we think that?
+    <span style="color:grey">***Answers will vary.***</span>

-    100. What questions or wonderings do we have about the artifact?
+    100. What questions or wonderings do we have about the artifact? <span style="color:grey">***Students should be interrogating this headline with questions like: What type of study was this?
+Who funded the study?
+What was the purpose of the study?
+How was the variable measured?***</span>

 12. Artifact 3: *Dude Map* found at: [https://qz.com/316906/the-dude-map-how-american-men-refer-to-their-bros/](https://qz.com/316906/the-dude-map-how-american-men-refer-to-their-bros/ "https://qz.com/316906/the-dude-map-how-american-men-refer-to-their-bros/")

     <img src="../../img/dudegraphic.png" />

     100. What part of the data cycle does the artifact represent (posing a statistical investigative question, consider data, analyze data, interpret data)?
-Why do we think that?
+Why do we think that? <span style="color:grey">***Answers will vary.***</span>
-    100. What questions or wonderings do we have about the artifact?
+    100. What questions or wonderings do we have about the artifact? <span style="color:grey">***Students should be asking questions like: What was the purpose of this study?
+What variables were measured and how were they measured?***</span>

+13. Inform students that the *Dude Map* was created for the *Quartz* website by Nikhil Sonnad as a data visualization.
+He collected the data via Twitter.
+The graphic shows how common the terms: bro, buddy, dude, fella and pal are when referring to friends throughout the United States.

+14. Ask students to return to their seats, take out their DS journal and make a sketch of the Data Cycle making sure to include the names of the four stages (Pose statstical investigative question, consider data, analyze data, interpret data).

+15. Ask students to write *Dude Map* under the analyze data of their data cycle and the information about where the data came from (see #13) in the consider data part of their Data Cycle sketch.

+16. Have each team discuss a possible investigative question that could be answered using the *Dude Map* graphic.
+Have the reporter/recorder write the question on a sticky note and the resource manager bring it up to the board.

+17. Lead a class discussion around the investigative questions the student teams created, and as a class, choose one to write down as an example.<span style="color:grey">***Example: Where in the United States is the term dude more common to use when referring to a friend***</span>

+18. Allow the teams to work together to answer the investigative question.
+Have the reporter/recorder share their teams interpretation.
+Have students write down the answer that resonated the most with them under the interpret part of the data cycle.

-13. Have students return to their seats and have the Resource Manager choose ONE of the pages from the *Bros & Dudes Graphics* handout ([LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf)) for their team.
+19. Assign ONE of the pages from the *Bros & Dudes Graphics* handout ([LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf)) to each team.
 There are 10 different versions of word pairings (10 combinations of 2 words chosen from the 5 options), so multiple teams will have the same graphic if there are more than 10 teams in a class.
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros %26 Dudes Graphics.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf)</div>

+20. The goal of this activity is for each team to complete a full statistical investigation with the *Bros & Dudes Graphics* assigned to them.
+Tell the teams that they need to create a Data Cycle poster using their assigned graphic for the analyze stage.
+The cycle should be clearly labeled and have appropriate responses for each of the 4 components.

-14. Inform students that the graphics shown on their handouts were created for the *Quartz* website by Nikhil Sonnad as a data visualization.
-He collected the data via Twitter.
-The graphics show how common certain terms are throughout the United States when referring to friends.
-The goal of this activity is for each team to come up with two investigative questions that could be answered with their graphic. <span style="color:grey">***For example, a team given the “Bro” and “Buddy” graphics might come up with the following questions: Which region of the US is most likely to use the term “Bro” when referring to a friend?
-Do the coastal areas prefer different terms than the Midwest?
+    <span style="color:grey">***For example, a team given the “Bro” and “Buddy” graphics might come up with the following questions: Which region of the US is most likely to use the term “Bro” when referring to a friend?
+Do the coastal areas prefer different terms than the
+    Midwest?
 Is there a difference between northern states versus southern states?***</span>

-15. In their DS journals, each student should write down the 4 components of the Data Cycle, and see if they can complete a full statistical investigation with their investigative questions.
-They should record notes about whether or not each component can be completed, and why.

-    100. The teams should create a small Data Cycle graphic using ONE of their questions to turn in for assessment (suggested size is 8.5”x11”).
-The cycle should be clearly labeled and have appropriate responses for each of the 4 components.

-    100. Each team’s graphic must make a conclusion about why their investigative question could or could not be answered.

-13. If they have questions that could not be answered, have them reformulate them so that they can be answered for homework.

 ###**Class Scribes:**
 One team of students will give a brief talk to discuss what they think the 3 most important topics